Are you interested in architecture, engineering, or helping the world?

 The QuakeCraft challenge is to design and prototype a sustainable tiny house for extreme conditions and natural disasters, including earthquakes.
 Using 3D printing, laser cutting as well as Computer Aided Design teams will design their very own model house and test its structural integrity on a shake table.
 The Design Thinking approach encompasses resilient community building with reference to New Brighton, the South Pacific Islands and many other areas in high need of housing.

 QuakeCraft = design innovation.

-Design teams work together to problem solve complex structural issues – the fundamentals of physics, geometry, calculus and material science has never been so exciting!!
+Design teams work together to problem solve complex structural issues – the fundamentals of physics, geometry, calculus, and material science have never been so exciting!!!

 at your school?

 Contact us if you want to run the QuakeCraft initiative at your school.

 QuakeCraft is a three day special event designed and developed by Ara Institute of Canterbury, University of Canterbury, and Fab Lab Chch.
 Participants are hosted by expert designers and engineers and challenged to reimagine resilient habitats.